 Cheddar Jalapeno Corn Bread can accompany so many dishes: soups, chili, ribs or stews.
 Easy to make, and so nice to enjoy.

 I made so much nutella the other day, I didn’t think we would ever finish it.
-So, I decided to add some to this delectable banana bread.
-And who doesn’t love banana bread with chocolate chips and swirls of nutella!
+So, I decided to make this Banana Bread.
+And who doesn’t love banana bread with chocolate chips and swirls of Nutella!

-I have made loads and loads of banana bread – ever since I was a teenager.
-I actually won a contest when I was 17 for banana bread in our local newspaper and won some sensational kitchen flooring for my parents.
+I have made loads and loads of banana bread ever since I was a teenager.
+When I was 17, I won a contest for banana bread in our local newspaper.
+The prize was kitchen flooring which my parents really loved.
 I really wanted the silver tea set that the person one down from me won, but c’est la vie.
 My parents were happy.

-This Nutella Swirl Banana Bread has it all; moistness from the bananas; just enough sweetness from white and brown sugars and nutty aromas from the browned butter.
+This quick bread has it all; moistness from the bananas; just enough sweetness from white and brown sugars and nutty aromas from the browned butter.
 And if you slice it up while it’s still warm, the nutella and milk chocolate chips will be warm and molten.
 Double yum!

-I made this Nutella Swirl Banana Bread with browned butter to amp up the flavour components.
+I made this bread with browned butter to amp up the flavour components.
 I have instructions in a previous post on how to brown butter, if you have never done that.
 It’s really easy, by the way!

-Some people like to spread butter on banana bread, and that’s ok, but this one is so loaded with browned butter and chocolate and nutella, I think it’s absolutely delicious on it’s own.
+This banana bread is absolutely delicious on its own.
+You don’t need to add butter or anything.
+I think it’s absolutely delicious on it’s own.
 It would be fantastic with a large mug of a spicy herbal tea or a chai latte.
 So good!

 Who’s up for Cinnamon Swirl Pumpkin Bread!
 This bread has everything: subtle spicy sweetness rolled inside a delicious pumpkin enhanced bread with a really good crumb.
 It is delicious on it’s own or toasted and spread with cinnamon butter.